libero/walking-skeleton/adr/0004-event-bus-ownership.md

 ## Decision

-Create an `exchange` for each data type, as part of a service publishing events.
+Create an `exchange` for each data type or activity, as part of a service publishing events.

 Create one `queue` as part of a service consuming events.

+Bind each `queue` to as many exchanges as needed, using correlation ids to aggregate events relating to the same data type.

 A service may have optional binds, which will only subscribe its `queue` to another service's `exchange` if enabled or dynamically configured as a plugin.